Southampton Common: History

-Paleolithic artifacts have been found in gravel pits on the common.
+Paleolithic artifacts including axes have been found in gravel pits on the common as well as a single Mesolithic axe.
+An assembly of bronze age axes has also been found on the common.

 It has been suggested that the area's status as a common goes back to the town of Hamwic around 500AD.

 The documented history of Southampton Common can be traced back to a dispute over land rights in the 13th century.
-The dispute (which also included land beyond the common) was between the Lord of the manor of Shirley one Nicholas de Sirlie and the Burgesses of Southampton.
+The dispute (which also included land beyond the common) was between the Lord of the manor of Shirley – one Nicholas de Sirlie – and the Burgesses of Southampton.
 The dispute was resolved on 13 May 1228 by the Borough agreeing to make a small payment to Nicholas de Sirlie and withdrawing any claims over the land that became known as Shirley Common.
 In return Nicholas de Sirlie renounced any claims over Southampton common and accepted that rights of common would be limited to those living within the borough boundaries.

-The designation as Common Land allowed all householders with the borough paying watch and ward to use the land for fuel, clay, and taking berries and other wild, natural food.
+The designation as Common Land allowed all householders within the borough who were paying "watch and ward" to use the land for fuel, clay, and taking berries and other wild, natural food.
 The most important use was for grazing, however, and there was a cowherd, who was paid to be responsible for the cattle on the common.
 As well as looking after the cattle, it was the cowherd's job to perform maintenance on the gates, fences, and banks on the common.
-In the 17th Century, the cowherd was paid 2d per cow but, was required to rent a house on the common for 20 shillings per year.
+In the 17th century, the cowherd was paid 2d per cow but, was required to rent a house on the common for 20 shillings per year.
 The job of the cowherd was often performed by the same family from generation to generation, and the office was sometimes held by a woman such as Elizabeth Fawkens, who was the widow of the previous cowherd.
 She held the office for five years from 1675.